- Indoor and Outdoor

 Pier Road, Tynemouth, Tyne and Wear, NE30 4BZ, England

 WebsiteClick here to visit Tynemouth Priory and Castle's website.

 Yes, there are toilets, accessible toilets and baby changing facilities.

 Yes, snacks are available.

-Tynemouth Priory and Castle has not told us if they are fully wheelchair friendly.
+No, Tynemouth Priory and Castle is not wheelchair friendly.

-Tynemouth Priory and Castle has not told us if they are fully pushchair friendly.
+No, Tynemouth Priory and Castle have stated they are not pushchair friendly.

 Tynemouth Priory and Castle has not told us if they are dog friendly.